 Today, after the Canada Lands Company held a first phase of public consultation and the preliminary documents were revised in 2018, the master plan has still not been finalized and made public, and public consultation on the plan has not yet taken place.
 Nevertheless, a call for proposals was issued for the redevelopment of the Pointe-du-Moulin sector, a winning group was announced in the summer of 2019, but no further information has been released since then.
 Moreover, while awaiting the implementation of this Master Plan, situations and projects for recreational and commercial facilities continue to clutter the landscape and diminish the remarkable ensemble formed by the riverfront of Old Montréal and the entrance to the Lachine Canal.
 In particular, the presence of the Parc de Tyroliennes in front of the remarkable Bonsecours Market building and the proposed observatory tower in front of the Pointe-à-Callière Museum announced for 2021 by the Port of Montreal are to be deplored.

-Against this backdrop, resolution 2020-04 of Héritage Montréal calls on the Canadian government and the various authorities concerned to finalize, publish and implement the promised master plan for the Old Port and Pointe-du-Moulin area, particularly in the context of infrastructure investment projects for post-COVID-19 recovery.
+In this context, through its Resolution 2020-04, Héritage Montréal the Canadian government and the various authorities concerned to finalize, publish, and implement the promised master plan for the Old Port and Pointe-du-Moulin sector, particularly in the context of infrastructure investment projects for post-COVID-19 recovery.

 We also ask that the esplanade between the market and the Bonsecours basin be cleared immediately and that all other construction projects be suspended pending the adoption of a coherent planning framework for the entire area.